BirtasAdrian/Bugs/README.md

 **Description**

 In „About Us” section is a video that doesn’t describe the store.
-A course in it’s described in the video.
+A course in it is described in the video.

 **Steps to reproduce**
 1. Go to http://www.demoblaze.com/index.html